penance316/penance316/README.md

 - 👋 Hi, I’m @penance316
 - 👀 I’m interested in - technology (big suprise 🙃)
-- 🌱 I’m currently learning - Future web tech and it will never end.
+- 🌱 I’m currently learning - future web tech and it will never end.
 - 💞️ I’m looking to collaborate on - life
 - 📫 How to reach me - digitally